This Is The Answer To Every Question You Have About Messiah's Eva

 So Eva’s attempt to have a child with her late husband is the reason she needs medical attention.

 “Trail” opens with the image of a brain scan and a medical professional writing notes about the results.
-The documents explain that the patient in question has four brain tumors — or, “abnormalities” — and at least some of them have metastasized.
-The tumors are inoperable and will continue to harm the patient’s neurological and behavioral functions.
+The documents explain that the patient in question has four brain tumours — or, “abnormalities” — and at least some of them have metastasized.
+The tumours are inoperable and will continue to harm the patient’s neurological and behavioural functions.
 Those documents are then placed in a CT scan folder.

 Advertisement